-Internship and job shadowing experienecs are great opportunities for students to gain career-related knowledge and work experience that extends their learning beyond the classroom.
+Internship and job shadowing experiences are great opportunities for students to gain career-related knowledge and work experience that extends their learning beyond the classroom.
 The setting may be a non-profit organization, a government office, or a private/public for-profit business.
 Internship placements may be paid or unpaid and may qualify for academic credit.
 These factors are determined by the employer and/or in collaboration with the student and university.

 Why should I intern or job shadow?

 Internships and job shadowing experiences give students the opportunity to learn more about their fields of study, develop marketable skills, expand their networks, build self-confidence, and increase their chances of being hired upon graduation.
+In addition, internships and job shadowing experiences are highly beneficial for students because they catch a glimpse into a company or profession, in order to make appropriate career and academic major choices.

 How do I get an internship?